aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 ### **Australia Post Standard**
 The *Australia Post* postal standard uses special two-digit format control code (FCC) fields and eight-digit sorting code (SC) fields to generate barcodes.
 FCC fields are intended to determine one of three supported subtypes that have various fixed lengths, i.e. 37, 52, or 67 bars.
 Moreover, barcodes may include a customer information (CI) field to specify one of available encoding types (numerical or alphanumeric characters).
-These settings can be customized through the *setAustralianPostEncodingTable* method of class [*AustralianPostPatrameters*]().
+These settings can be customized through the *setAustralianPostEncodingTable* function of class [*AustralianPostPatrameters*](https://reference.aspose.com/barcode/php/classAustralianPostParameters).
 Customer data can take 31 bars in barcodes with 67 bars or 16 bars in barcodes with 52 bars. *Australia Post* has checksum controls and supports Reed-Solomon error correction.

 Barcode data can be prepared using one of the supported formats as explained below.